 PHIL 103.
 Introduction to Philosophy.
 (3) A survey of basic problems in philosophy: the nature of reality, the reaches of human knowledge, the quest for identity, the relation of mind and body, freedom and necessity, definitions of truth, and various conceptions of the good life.

 PHIL 211.
 Introduction to Logic.
-(3) A study of the techniques of critical thinking with the aim of making logic a tool for reasoning in everyday life and in the student's academic discipline.
+(3) A study of the techniques of critical thinking with the aim of making logic a tool for data analytics and reasoning in everyday life.
 Emphasis will be on distinguishing between arguments and non-arguments, distinguishing between deductive and inductive arguments, evaluating arguments in terms of their soundness and validity, identifying common formal and informal fallacies, and translating ordinary language statements into various systems of logic.
 No prerequisite; open to all students.
 Cross-listed with DATA 211.

 PHIL 220.
 Contemporary Ethical Problems.
 (3) An introduction to ethical methodology and its practical application to contemporary problems.
 Current issues to be explored may include pornography, sexual ethics, affirmative action, criminal justice, abortion, and the environment.

 PHIL 226.
 Ethics for the Professions.
 (3) Explores moral problems that are often raised for people working in the professions.
 The class will begin by examining moral theory and the logical reasoning of moral decision making.
 Issues to be studied may include due process, race, gender, professional codes of ethics, confidentiality, loyalty, truth-telling, corruption, just use of force, and the role of leaders.
 Cross-listed with MGMT 340.